Complete Format Guide — Updated 2026

 Avoid for

-When you need maximum compatibility with older software
+When maximum compatibility with very old software (IE11) is required

 GIF

-GIF is an old format (1987) that supports animation and basic transparency.
+GIF is a legacy format from 1987 that supports animation and basic transparency.
 It's limited to 256 colors, making it unsuitable for photographs.
-For modern animated content, WEBP or video formats are more efficient.
+For modern animated content, WEBP animation is dramatically more efficient — a 5-second WEBP animation is typically 80% smaller than the equivalent GIF.

 Best for